BUZZ-U.S. STOCKS ON THE MOVE-Facebook, Amazon.com, Nvidia

 BUZZ-U.S.-listed shares rise after EU launches rolling review of COVID-19 vaccine ** Emerald Holding Inc EEX.N: up 18.5%

-BUZZ-Down on report Apple stops selling rival audio products ** Farmmi Inc FAMI.O: up 1.9%
+BUZZ-Down on report Apple stops selling rival audio products ** Iovance Biotherapeutics Inc IOVA.O: down 9.7%

-BUZZ-Jumps on multi-product follow-on order ** Iovance Biotherapeutics Inc IOVA.O: down 9.5%
+BUZZ-Set for near 7-month high on lithium extraction tie-up ** Fuelcell Energy Inc FCEL.O: up 2.4%

-BUZZ-Set for near 7-month high on lithium extraction tie-up ** Vir Biotechnology Inc VIR.O: up 4.2%
+BUZZ-Jumps after disputing allegations by short seller ** Vir Biotechnology Inc VIR.O: up 5.0%

 BUZZ-Rises on plans to widen COVID-19 antibody treatment trial ** Can Fite Biofarma Ltd CANF.N: up 4.6%